 Progress the jurisdiction has made in carrying out its strategic plan and its action plan.
-91.520(a)
+91.520(a).
 This could be an overview that includes major initiatives and highlights that were proposed and executed throughout the program year.

-The Consolidated Plan is designed to help local jurisdictions assess their affordable housing and community development needs and market conditions and to make data-driven, place-based investment decisions.
-The consolidated planning process serves as the framework for a community-wide dialogue to identify housing and community development priorities that align and focus funding from the four federal Community Planning and Development (CPD) formula block grant programs: Community Development Block Grant Program (CDBG), HOME Investment Partnerships Program (HOME), Emergency Solutions Grant Program (ESG), and Housing Opportunities for Persons with AIDS Program (HOPWA).
-The Consolidated Plan cycle is 2020-2024, and tiers off of the Analysis of Impediments to Fair Housing (AI).
-Grantees report on accomplishments and progress towards meeting Consolidated Plan goals in the prior year using the Consolidated Annual Performance and Evaluation Report (CAPER).
-This is the fourth CAPER for the 2020-2024 Consolidated Plan.
+The Consolidated Plan is designed to help local jurisdictions assess their affordable housing and community development needs and market conditions to make data-driven, place-based investment decisions.
+The Con Plan process serves as the framework for a community-wide dialogue to identify housing and community development priorities that focus funding from the 4 federal Community Planning and Development (CPD) formula block grant programs: Community Development Block Grant Program (CDBG), HOME Investment Partnerships Program (HOME), Emergency Solutions Grant Program (ESG), and Housing Opportunities for Persons with AIDS Program (HOPWA).
+Grantees report on accomplishments and progress towards meeting Con Plan goals in the prior year using the Consolidated Annual Performance and Evaluation Report (CAPER) The Con Plan cycle for this CAPER is 2020-2024, and this is the 5th CAPER for the 2020-2024 Con Plan covering Program (PY) 2024.

-The following overarching goals of the Consolidated Plan guided the Sacramento Housing and Redevelopment Agency (SHRA) in assigning annual community priorities to be executed throughout the program year:
+The following overarching goals of the Con Plan guided the Sacramento Housing and Redevelopment Agency (SHRA) in assigning annual community priorities to be executed throughout the program year:

-- To provide decent housing by preserving the affordable housing stock, increasing the availability of affordable housing, reducing discriminatory barriers, increasing the supply of supportive housing for those with special needs, and transitioning homeless persons and families into housing. - To provide a suitable living environment through safer, more livable neighborhoods, greater integration of low- and moderate-income residents throughout Sacramento, increased housing opportunities, and reinvestment in deteriorating neighborhoods. - To expand economic opportunities through more jobs paying self-sufficient wages, greater homeownership opportunities, development activities that promote long-term community viability, and the empowerment of low- and moderate-income persons to achieve self-sufficiency.
+- To provide decent housing by preserving the affordable housing stock, increasing availability of affordable housing, reducing discriminatory barriers, increasing supply of supportive housing for those with special needs, and transitioning homeless persons and families into housing - To provide a suitable living environment through safer, more livable neighborhoods, greater integration of low- and moderate-income residents, increased housing opportunities, and reinvestment in deteriorating neighborhoods - To expand economic opportunities through more jobs paying self-sufficient wages, greater homeownership opportunities, development activities promoting long-term community viability, and the empowerment of low- and moderate-income persons to achieve self-sufficiency

-In 2023, funding has been allocated to affordable housing construction, rehabilitation, and minor-repair programs; community development and infrastructure improvements; public services for homeless activities and meals on wheels for seniors; rapid rehousing and prevention;

-emergency shelters; supportive services; and rental assistance.
-Work has continued on the major initiative of completing the Mirasol Village project.
+In 2024, funding has been allocated to affordable housing construction, rehabilitation, and minor-repair programs; community development and infrastructure improvements; public services for homeless activities and meals on wheels (MOW) for seniors; rapid rehousing and prevention; emergency shelters; supportive services; and rental assistance.
+Work continues on the major initiative of completing the Mirasol Village project.
+Mirasol Village is a comprehensive redevelopment project that will connect the public housing community and its surrounding neighborhood to transit access, employment centers (including those in downtown Sacramento), and retail and cultural amenities.